 In my work with leaders, they say their number one problem is time management.
 They just can’t get enough done.
 And they can’t find time for the non-urgent, important things that they know in their gut they should be working on.

-- Busy-ness hedges our bets.
+- Busyness hedges our bets.
 Restaurants do this.
 My foodie son Benjamin judges a restaurant by its menu.
-If the menu has more than 15 items and more than one food category, like Italian, then he’s not interested.
+If the menu has more than 15 items and more than one food genre, like Italian or Mexican, he’s not interested.
 “You can’t do everything well.
 ‘More’ means average,” he says.
 Like the restaurants with every type of food on their menu, many of us find it difficult to focus, say no, and eliminate because we are afraid of missing out.
 It’s safer to do a little of everything because we never know which of these will make us successful.
 The problem with this approach is by not focusing you are not going deep enough to make anything exceptional.
 You’re busy staying average.

 We have to come to grip with the fact that we simply cannot do everything we set out to do.
 Efficiency and productivity are not our biggest problems, focus is.
 We need to do less and be less busy, to be more productive.
 Less is more.